MicrosoftDocs/sdk-api/sdk-api-src/content/dinputd/nf-dinputd-idirectinputjoyconfig8-getconfig.md

+#### - uiJoy

+Indicates a joystick identification number.
+This is a nonnegative integer.
+To enumerate joysticks, begin with joystick zero and increment the joystick number by one until the function returns DIERR_NOMOREITEMS.

+#### - pjc

+Points to a structure that receives information about the joystick configuration.
+The caller "must" initialize the <b>dwSize</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff538504">DIJOYCONFIG</a> structure before calling this method.

 #### - dwFlags

 Specifies the members of the structure pointed to by <i>pjc</i> that are to be filled in.
 This parameter can be zero, one, or more of the following: